Estimate Time5 min

 How to use Bollinger Bands

 This indicator looks like an envelope that forms an upper and lower band around the price.
-Between the 2 bands is a moving average, typically a 20-day simple moving average (SMA).1 John Bollinger, who created this indicator, considers the price relatively low (attractive) if it is near the lower band, and relatively high (overvalued) if it's near the upper band.
+Between the 2 bands a moving average can be plotted—typically a short-term simple moving average (SMA).1 In addition to other signals, John Bollinger, who created this indicator, considers the price relatively low (attractive) if it is near the lower band and relatively high (overvalued) if it's near the upper band.

 What the bands say about stocks now